Agave Surfboards v's Balsawood Surfboards

 4. Shaping: The fibrous slab is then shaped using traditional tools like planes and spokeshaves with difficulty because of the 30 different densities.

-Common Challenges
+Common Challenges with agave

 • Availability: Finding straight, thick stalks can be difficult, depending on your region.